hardik-malani/SwapShop/README.md

   </p>
 </div>

-SwapShow is an innovative platform that redefines the approach to sustainable living by facilitating the exchange of surplus items within local communities.
+SwapShop is an innovative platform that redefines the approach to sustainable living by facilitating the exchange of surplus items within local communities.

 The website begins with a login prompt followed by the main feed page where all the recently added items ( in the local vicinity ) are listed and anyone in need of those item can request them from their owner and they could share the item.
 Additionally , A user could also choose to donate a surplus item or demand any item that they might need.